 The screenshot shows the 'Create - Directory' dialog box.
-At the top, there are tabs for 'General', 'Definition', 'Security', and 'SQL'.
-The 'SQL' tab is currently selected.
+The title bar says 'Create - Directory'.
+Below it is a tab bar with 'General', 'Definition', 'Security', and 'SQL'.
+The 'SQL' tab is selected and highlighted in blue.
 The main area contains the following SQL code: